ndmitchell/ghcid/plugins/nvim/README.md

       Plug 'ndmitchell/ghcid', { 'rtp': 'plugins/nvim' }

+  Then run `:PlugInstall`.

   For vundle, add the following:

       Plugin 'ndmitchell/ghcid', { 'rtp': 'plugins/vim/' }

+  Then run `:PluginInstall`.

   Alternatively, copy the files in this folder to to your .vim directory.

 ### Usage

   `:Ghcid` runs ghcid inside a neovim terminal buffer and populates the quickfix list with any errors or warnings.
+You can call `:Ghcid` to toggle the window.

   After every file save, the quickfix list is updated with the output of ghcid.